 Proposed studies can test novel hypotheses or focus on the replication of previous findings, can be basic or applied in focus, and can be exploratory or confirmatory in nature.
 Because accepted studies will likely involve considerable use of resources, the study selection process begins with the evaluation of a stage 1 Registered Report style submission.
 Once submitted, the proposals will be masked and checked for completeness.
 Then, our Study Selection Committee will conduct an initial evaluation of all proposed studies (see below for more information on the feasibility check portion of this initial evaluation), and vote on their acceptability for further consideration.
 Studies that pass this check will be fully evaluated by 6-11 peer reviewers, shared with all members of the PSA network to be rated, and either provisionally accepted or rejected by the Study Selection Committee.

 Studies that are provisionally accepted enter a second stage of preparation and final evaluation before the PSA officially accepts the project, makes a public announcement, and recruits data collection labs.
 During this second stage of preparation and evaluation, the PSA and proposing authors collectively conduct a needs assessment.
-The goal is to identify all of the resources the provisionally-accepted project will need in terms of methodology, funding, translation, ethics, data management, project management, and logistics.
+The goal is to identify all of the resources the provisionally-accepted project will need in terms of methodology, funding, translation, ethics, data monitor, project monitor, and logistics.
 This is an in-depth feasibility evaluation that will ensure that the project, if officially accepted, can be carried out to a high standard for rigor.

 Projects that pass the in-depth feasibility evaluation proceed to the preparation phase.
-During this phase, the PSA assigns key PSA personnel to the project, including a project manager, methodologist, data manager, ethics manager, and translation manager in accordance with the needs assessment (these roles can be filled by proposing authors if they have the skills and capacity to do so).
+During this phase, the PSA assigns key PSA personnel to the project, including a project monitor, methodologist, data monitor, ethics monitor, and translation monitor in accordance with the needs assessment (these roles can be filled by proposing authors if they have the skills and capacity to do so).
 This group will then meet with the proposing authors to 1) establish a collaboration agreement, 2) identify who will be the lead communicator with data collection labs, and 3) establish a clear deadline for the proposing authors to convert their PSA proposal into a journal-quality draft of a Stage 1 Registered Report (RR).
 This journal-quality draft RR represents the final record of the motivation for the study and the methods to be used, including analysis plan.
 PSA directors will review the RR to make the final decision about whether to officially accept the project and make a public announcement to recruit data collection labs (with a link to the RR).
 Projects that are officially accepted move to the next stage of preparation, in which proposing authors will revise the RR based on feedback on the draft sent out to data collection labs and obtain ethics approval at their primary institution.